getpelican/pelican-plugins/Readme.rst

 Better figures/samples    Adds a ``style="width: ???px; height: auto;"`` attribute to any ``<img>`` tags in the content

+Blur thumbnails           Automatically create blurred thumbnails for all the images. (similar to Mediums blog)

 bootstrap-rst             Provides most (though not all) of Bootstrap's features as rst directives

 bootstrapify              Automatically add bootstraps default classes to your content